-8. Purchase of Immovable Property in India by a Foreign National of Non- Indian Origin resident outside India
+8. Purchase of Immovable Property in India by a Foreign National of Non-Indian Origin resident outside India

-- ii.
+- i.
+Foreign nationals of non-Indian origin resident outside India are not permitted to acquire any immovable property in India unless such property is acquired by way of inheritance from a person who was resident in India.
+However, they can acquire or transfer immovable property in India, on lease, not exceeding five years without the prior permission of the Reserve Bank. - ii.
 Foreign Nationals of non-Indian origin, other than a citizen of Pakistan, Bangladesh, Sri Lanka, Afghanistan, China, Iran, Nepal or Bhutan, can acquire immovable property in India on becoming resident in India in terms of Section 2(v) of the Foreign Exchange Management Act, 1999.
 In this connection, he has to satisfy the condition of period of stay.
 The type of visa granted should clearly indicate the intention to stay in India for an uncertain period to determine his residential status in terms of section 2(v) FEMA, 1999.
-(Press Release dated February 1, 2009 issued by Government of India is enclosed as Annex-1). - iii.
+(Press Release dated February 1, 2009 issued by Government of India is enclosed as Annex-1).

+iii.
 Foreign nationals of non-Indian origin who have acquired immovable property in India by way of inheritance with the specific approval of the Reserve Bank or have purchased the immovable property with the specific approval of the Reserve Bank cannot transfer such property without the prior permission of the Reserve Bank.